Creating Worker-friendly Environments

 In order to further invigorate the monthly SECOM Employee Meeting on Organizational Culture held in regions throughout Japan, joint conferences are held expanding the regional framework.

-In fiscal 2017, the Tohoku regional joint conference was held as a gathering for the six prefectures in the Tohoku region, and the Kyushu regional joint conference was held as a gathering for the Kyushu and Okinawa regions.
-The joint conferences were attended by the President and Representative Director, executives from each region, executives and managers in charge of human resources and operations and directors of the SECOM Lively Union, and unique regional imperatives were discussed.
+In fiscal 2019, the regional joint conference was held in the Kansai area.
+The event was attended by the President and Representative Director, executives from each region, executives and managers in charge of human resources, operations, and business development, and directors of SECOM Lively Union, and unique regional imperatives were discussed.